-Our credit underwriting and eligibility standards establish requirements loan sellers must follow in evaluating the ability and willingness of borrowers to repay the loans we acquire and the adequacy of the pledged property as collateral.
+Our credit underwriting and eligibility standards establish requirements loan sellers must follow in evaluating the capacity and willingness of borrowers to repay the loans we acquire and the adequacy of the pledged property as collateral.
 Our goal is to promote sustainable homeownership by considering all stages of the life cycle of loans under various economic scenarios so that borrowers have a higher probability of continuing to make their monthly housing payments.

-In evaluating a borrower's willingness and ability to repay the mortgage loan, the loan seller must include documentation in the loan file that confirms that information provided by the borrower as part of the loan application is accurate and supports the loan seller's assessment of the borrower's credit history, employment, income, assets, and other financial information.
+In evaluating a borrower's willingness and capacity to repay the mortgage loan, the loan seller must include documentation in the loan file that confirms that information provided by the borrower as part of the loan application is accurate and supports the loan seller's assessment of the borrower's credit history, employment, income, assets, and other financial information.
 In addition, the loan seller must conduct a comprehensive risk assessment of each mortgage loan application prior to approving it.
-The loan seller is also responsible for the accuracy and completeness of the appraisal and its assessment of the marketability of the property as well as underwriting the appraisal report to determine whether the property presents adequate collateral for the mortgage loan.
+The loan seller is also responsible for the accuracy and completeness of the appraisal and its assessment of the marketability of the property as well as underwriting the appraisal report to determine whether the property presents adequate collateral for the mortgage loan standards and eligibility requirements to take into consideration changing market conditions.

-In establishing our single-family mortgage credit risk profile, we closely monitor changes in housing and economic conditions and the impact of those changes on the credit risk profile of our existing single-family mortgage credit book of business.
-We regularly review and provide updates to our underwriting and property standards and eligibility requirements to take into consideration changing market conditions.
 The credit risk profile of our single-family mortgage credit book of business is influenced by, among other things, the credit profile of the borrowers, features of the loans we acquire, the mix of the loan products we acquire, the types of properties securing the loans, and the housing market and economy more generally.

+In establishing our single-family mortgage credit risk policies and standards, we closely monitor changes in housing and economic conditions and the impact of those changes on the credit risk profile of our existing single-family mortgage credit book of business.
+We regularly review and provide updates to our underwriting and property

 Following the credit crisis of 2007 and 2008, we made significant changes to our credit standards to improve the performance of our acquisitions.
 Included among these changes were the elimination of contract terms that allowed for delivery of loans originated within certain expanded underwriting and credit risk guidelines.
-We also implemented lower maximum loan-to-value ("LTV") ratios, lower debt-to-income ("DTI") ratios, an overall minimum FICO score requirement and higher minimum FICO scores for certain product types.
+We also implemented lower maximum loan-to-value ("LTV") ratios, lower debt-to-income ("DTI") ratios, an overall minimum FICO score requirement and higher minimum FICO scores for certain product/amortization types.
 Our Selling Guide provides that the LTV for mortgage loans we purchase may not be greater than 97%, though the maximum permitted LTV may be as low as 70% for loans secured by certain property types.
 None of the Reference Obligations, as reported to us by the related loan sellers, has a LTV less than 60% or greater than 80%.
 Our Selling Guide provides that the minimum FICO scores may not be lower than 620, but may require a higher minimum FICO score depending on the loan characteristics.
 Our Selling Guide provides that the DTI for manually underwritten loans generally may not exceed 45%.
-The DTI may exceed 45% for loans underwritten though DU based on compensating factors within the overall loan risk profile.
-None of the Reference Obligations, as reported to us by the related loan sellers, has a DTI that exceeds 51.34%.
-As of the Cut-off Date, the weighted average DTI of the Reference Pool is 31.75%.
+The DTI may exceed 45% for loans underwritten through DU based on compensating factors within the overall loan risk profile.
+None of the Reference Obligations, as reported to us by the related loan sellers, has a DTI that exceeds 50.00%.
+As of the Cut-off Date, the weighted average DTI of the Reference Pool is 31.53%.